nupurgrover/react-native-workshop/README.md

 Here are the hints:

 [FlatList](https://docs.expo.io/versions/v36.0.0/react-native/flatlist/) is a good choice to render the items, for reasons summarised in the [ScrollView](https://docs.expo.io/versions/v36.0.0/react-native/scrollview/) documentation.
-However, React Navigation exports its own [Scrollables](https://reactnavigation.org/docs/en/scrollables.html) which work nicely with the Tab Navigator
+However, React Navigation exports its own [Scrollables](https://reactnavigation.org/docs/en/scrollables.html) which work nicely with the Tab Navigator, so I'd suggest using their `FlatList`.

 [View](https://docs.expo.io/versions/v36.0.0/react-native/view/) is the equivalent of a `div` or `span`.
 Many elements need to be wrapped in one to work